mklimek1/my-docs/fork.md

 ## 5. Fork

+When you contribute to a GitHub project, the most typical workflow is to fork the project.
+(Open the project README and make yourself familiar with the specific instructions in the very project.)
-Next, you'll want to open the README and make sure you understand the instructions.
-Then, fork the repo by clicking on Fork located at the top right corner of your screen.
+To fork a repo, click on Fork located at the top right corner of your screen.
 (obrazek)
 Clone the forked repo in your local computer using the following command: git clone < LINK TO THE REPO >